langmead-lab/vargas/README.md

  ```
 ---------------------- vargas, Apr 23 2016. rgaddip1@jhu.edu ----------------------
 Operating modes 'vargas MODE':
-	build     Generate graph build file from reference FASTA and VCF files.
+	build     Generate Graph build file from reference FASTA and VCF files.
-	sim       Simulate reads from a graph.
+	sim       Simulate reads from a Graph.
-	align     Align reads to a graph.
+	align     Align reads to a Graph.
-	stat      Count nodes and edges of a given graph.
+	stat      Count nodes and edges of a given Graph.
-	export    Export graph in DOT format.
+	export    Export Graph in DOT format.

  ```